Social

 Policy rollout

 Bridgestone aims to disseminate the policy throughout the entire supply chain in collaboration with its suppliers.
 All Level 1 and 2 suppliers of Bridgestone are required to sign a policy receipt acknowledgement.
 Since the first edition published in 2018, acknowledgement of the policy has been confirmed by more than 99% of Bridgestone’s Level 1 and 2 suppliers.
-As to version 3.0, revised and published in January 2024, Bridgestone established the goal and KPI of “100% of all Level 1 and 2 suppliers will have acknowledged the revised Global Sustainable Procurement Policy.”
-(As of March 31, 2025, 74% of Level 1 and 2 suppliers had done so.)
+As to version 3.0, which was revised and published in January 2024, Bridgestone established the goal and KPI of “100% of all Level 1 and 2 suppliers will have acknowledged the revised Global Sustainable Procurement Policy.”
+(As of March 31, 2026, 95% of Level 1 and 2 suppliers had done so.)

-Bridgestone’s policy deployment activities for suppliers have been evaluated by EcoVadis, and it was awarded a score of 80 in Sustainable Procurement (overall score of 72) in October 2024
+Bridgestone’s policy deployment activities for suppliers have been evaluated by EcoVadis, and it was awarded a score of 77 in Sustainable Procurement (overall score of 76) in November 2025.

 Assessment by EcoVadis

-Bridgestone rates suppliers on sustainability, which includes engagement on human rights issues, through EcoVadis.
+Bridgestone rates Tier 1 suppliers on sustainability, which includes engagement on human rights issues, through EcoVadis.
 It monitors suppliers’ EcoVadis scores and reports them internally on a regular basis.
 Working together with suppliers, Bridgestone promotes sustainable procurement and competitiveness based on the Global Sustainable Procurement Policy.

 To better understand supplier strengths and vulnerabilities, Bridgestone worked with EcoVadis to conduct enhanced environmental, social, and governance (ESG) risk assessments of its new and existing major Level 1 and 2 suppliers (approximately 1,000 suppliers).
 Consistent with the Global Sustainable Procurement Policy, the ESG issues assessed include energy consumption, water, biodiversity, pollution, waste, customer safety, industrial safety, labor practices, human rights, corruption, bribery, fraud, money laundering, and sustainable procurement.